 Part two of an examination of operational models.
 Heavily focused on case studies to synthesize value creation through improvement of process flow, efficiency, and sustaining a robust supply chain to meet customer demands.

-(MBA 715 must be completed before MBA 720)
+Prerequisite: MBA 715

 MBA 722 Leadership & Talent Management